 She holds a master’s in Public Administration from Columbia University’s School of International and Public Affairs, with a concentration in Environmental Science and Policy.
 Ashley completed her undergraduate studies at Fairfield University, where she majored in International Studies and Spanish, with a minor in Latin American and Caribbean Studies.

-Prior to joining BRAC USA, she was awarded a Fulbright scholarship to design program evaluations, baseline research, and additional programming related to livelihoods, social and economic empowerment and financial inclusion targeting the ultra-poor with the UN High Commissioner for Refugees (UNHCR) in Ecuador.
-She has worked with a number of for-profit and nonprofit organizations in Southeast Asia, Latin America, and Sub-Saharan Africa, including Accion International, Mercy Corps, the Inter-American Development Bank’s Inter-American Investment Corporation (IIC), d.light design, InterAction’s Alliance for International Youth Development (AIYD), HelpAge International, Tomorrow’s Youth Organization and others.
+Prior to joining BRAC USA, Lauren was seconded to the UN High Commissioner for Refugees in Ecuador to facilitate baseline evaluation and launch of a Graduation program targeting refugees, now scaled nationally and expanding throughout UNHCR’s global portfolio.
+She has worked with a number of for-profit and nonprofit organizations in Southeast Asia, Latin America, and Sub-Saharan Africa, including Accion International, Mercy Corps, the Inter-American Development Bank’s Inter-American Investment Corporation, d.light design, InterAction’s Alliance for International Youth Development, HelpAge International, Tomorrow’s Youth Organization, and others.

-Lauren holds a master’s in Global Human Development, with certificates in Refugees & Humanitarian Emergencies and Global Social Enterprise & Development, from Georgetown University’s Edmund A. Walsh School of Foreign Service and a bachelor’s in Spanish & Portuguese, with minors in Latin American Studies, Near Eastern Studies and Theater & Dance, from Princeton University.
+Lauren holds a master’s from Georgetown University’s School of Foreign Service in Global Human Development, with certificates in Refugees and Humanitarian Emergencies and Global Social Enterprise and Development, and a bachelor’s from Princeton University in Spanish & Portuguese, with minors in Latin American Studies, Near Eastern Studies, and Theater & Dance.